william-vw/punya/appinventor/docs/markdown/reference/components/connectivity.md

 {:.methods}

 {:id="GooglePlacesService.EnableNearbyPlaces" class="method"} <i/> EnableNearbyPlaces(*enableNearbyPlaces*{:.boolean})
-: Enable the component to run once to get location data, call the web service for nearby places, and raise the corresponding events
+: Enables the component to run once to get location data, call the web service for nearby places, and raise the corresponding events.

 {:id="GooglePlacesService.EnableScheduleNearbyPlaces" class="method"} <i/> EnableScheduleNearbyPlaces(*enableScheduleNearbyPlaces*{:.boolean})
-: Enable the component to periodically listen for location data, call the web service for nearby places, and raise the corresponding events
+: Enables the component to periodically listen for location data, call the web service for nearby places, and raise the corresponding events.

 ## LdpCoapClient  {#LdpCoapClient}